US health officials urge more vaccinations as they work to answer 3 key questions about the new Omicron variant - KESQ

 “This is a clarion call as far as I’m concerned of saying let’s put aside all of these differences that we have, and say, if you’re not vaccinated, get vaccinated.
 If you’re fully vaccinated, get boosted,” Fauci told NBC News on Sunday.

-Fauci explained that if tests show antibodies from a person who has been vaccinated can neutralize the Omicron variant of the virus, then “we’re in pretty good shape.”
+If tests show antibodies from a person who has been vaccinated can neutralize the Omicron variant of the virus, then “we’re in pretty good shape,” Fauci explained.

 “If it looks like even at a high titer of antibody it doesn’t, then what you’ve got to do is you’ve got to change and modify what the vaccine is going to be, which you can do pretty easily,” Fauci said.

-Moderna’s chief medical officer said Sunday that the company expects to know in a couple of weeks whether the new Omicron variant impacts the efficacy of its vaccine.
+Moderna expects to know in a couple of weeks whether the new Omicron variant impacts the efficacy of its vaccine, its chief medical officer said Sunday.

-If the company finds it needs to pivot and produce a new vaccine, Burton said Moderna is working on several approaches, including one that would be specific to the new variant.
+If the company finds it needs to pivot and produce a new vaccine, Moderna is working on several approaches, including one that would be specific to the new variant, Dr. Paul Burton said.

 “Our platform, we can move very fast.
 We think within weeks to maybe two to three months we would be able to have an Omicron-specific vaccine booster available for testing, and then for administration,” he said.
 “This is going to go at the fastest possible speed, but we have to do careful science now.
 We don’t want to misstep.”